fetchai/jenesis/docs/use-contracts.md

 C cw20
 Detecting contracts...complete
 ```
-> *NOTE: `jenesis alpha shell` currently requires that contract names use accepted python variable names.
+> *NOTE: `jenesis shell` currently requires that contract names use accepted python variable names.
 For example, using `my-first-contract` instead of `my_first_contract` will generate an error when trying to interact with it.*

 In this case, we can see that `my_first_contract` and `cw20` contracts are available for this project.
 If these contracts have been already deployed you can directly interact with them by performing contract executions such as: